prebid/prebid.github.io/troubleshooting/troubleshooting-guide.md

 Using `pbjs.setConfig({debugging:{ ... }})` from the javascript console, it is possible to override and filter bids as they come in.
 When this type of debugging is enabled it will persist across page loads using `sessionStorage`.

 {: .pb-alert .pb-alert-warning :}
-This allows for easy testing of pages that immediately start auctions (most pages), but also means you need to remember to deactivate debugging when you are done (or clear your local storage / use incognito mode when testing).
+While this allows for easy testing of pages that immediately start auctions (most pages), it also means you need to remember to **deactivate debugging when you are done** (or clear your local storage / use incognito mode when testing).
 Also, note that this approach only _modifies_ existing bids.
 It cannot create bids for bidders that didn't bid.

 ```javascript
 // Filtering bidders